shawea/blueGrass/README.md

 - Not deploying entire app on CDN, ie. hosting HTML5 on app server(ex: Rails, JSP, ASP, PHP, etc.).
 You should seprate IE from the webapp.
 - Starting with own, non tested or documented CSS.
 Just select a CSS framework with an eco system.

-note: the (king) prefix in front of BlueGrass lib means BlueGras eats other non-UI friendly frameworks.
+note: the (king) prefix in front of blueGrass lib means BlueGras eats other non-UI friendly frameworks.

-If you have bugs, issues or want to list a webapp or site that is using BlueGrass, just file an ticket here on github.
+If you have bugs, issues or want to list a webapp or site that is using blueGrass, just file an ticket here on github.

-- http://PrimusAPI.com is porting to BlueGrass.
+- http://PrimusAPI.com is porting to blueGrass.